Terms of Business

 “Data Protection Legislation” the UK Data Protection Legislation and (for so long as and to the extent that the law of the European Union has legal effect in the UK) the GDPR and any other directly applicable European Union regulation relating to privacy.

 “Client”, “your” or “you” means the person, firm, company or other legal entity to whom our Engagement Letter is addressed and to whom the Services are provided.

-“London Corporate”, “the firm”, “we” or “us” means London Corporate Limited whose registered office is at Aylesbury House, 17-18 Aylesbury Street, London EC1R 0DB, its directors, officers, staff, representatives and agents, and in all cases any successor or assignee, and “our” shall be construed accordingly.
+“London Corporate”, “the firm”, “we” or “us” means London Corporate Limited whose registered office is at 27 Greville Street, London EC1N 8TN, its directors, officers, staff, representatives and agents, and in all cases any successor or assignee, and “our” shall be construed accordingly.

 “Engagement” means the agreement between us for the provision of Services in accordance with the Engagement Terms (and/or any written variations agreed between us).

 “Engagement Letter” means the letter and any appendices, which, taken together with these Terms of Business, set out the basis of our contract with you.

 “Engagement Terms” means the terms contained (or referred to) in our Engagement Letter together with these Terms of Business.

 “Intellectual Property Rights” means patents, trademarks, design rights (whether registrable or otherwise) applications for any of these, copyrights, database rights, trade or business names and other similar rights or obligations whether registrable or not in any country.

 “Loss” means any loss, damage, costs or interest.

 “Services” means the reports, advice and/or services delivered or provided to you pursuant to the Engagement Terms.